Posted 1 year ago on Sept. 27, 2012, 1:15 p.m. EST by DemandTheGoodLifeDotCom

 CHANGING THE SYSTEM

-The solution to the world's problems is to educate workers on how much money they are losing to exploitation, to educate them on how much more income they would get paid in a system that does not exploit them, and to then organize them into a single union so they have the power to change the economic system and put an end to the exploitation.
+The solution to the world's problems is to educate workers on how much money they are losing to exploitation (most), to educate them on how much more income they would get paid in a system that does not exploit them ($115k-$460k for working 20 hours), and to then organize them politically so they have the power to change the economic system and put an end to the exploitation.

-Workers have the basic human right to refuse to work in an economic system that exploits them.
+Workers have the basic human right to refuse to work in an economic system that exploits them and that allocates income unfairly.
 They have the basic human right to freely choose to only participate in a system where they get paid 100% of the income they produce and they get paid based on how hard they work.

-A lot of workers need to be organized to change an economic system, but raising the minimum income to $115,000 and reducing the work week to 20 hours is a deal that enough workers may find worth organizing for.
+A lot of workers need to be organized to get a policy implemented at the federal level, but raising the minimum income to $115,000 and reducing the work week to 20 hours is a deal that enough workers may find worth organizing for.